Discover more from Sebastian Yūe’s Newsletter

 Journalist Michael Rancic writes about co-operative publishing efforts in the TTRPG space, moving away from the dominant practice of crowdfunding.
 Read the story here.

-TTRPG publisher pitch pages
+TTRPG publisher and retailer pitch pages

-I had a quick look and these are the publishers whose submission pages and points of contact I could find easily.
+I had a quick look and these are the publishers and/or retailers whose submission pages and points of contact I could find easily.
 If you want to get in touch with a publisher and there’s no information about whether they’re accepting submissions or what they’re looking for, send them an email.
 It’s always worth asking.

 Hit Point Press: contact support@hitpointpress.com and ask for the publishing enquiry form

-If you are a TTRPG publisher and you’d like your submission link added to this list, please leave a comment and I’ll do so!
+If you are a TTRPG publisher and you’d like your submission link added to this list, please leave a comment and I’ll do so.

 This is an amazing article!!
 As someone who is interested in pitching some game ideas and showing advancements of things I want to create at Big Bad Con I'll start checking out everything you linked to be ready there 🙌